m4df0x/fortinet/cli_commands.md

     fmg01-grau # Connection to <ip-fmg> closed by remote host.
     Connection to <ip-fmg> closed.

+## update Software from SFTP

+    fmg01 # execute restore image sftp opt/tftpboot/firmware/FortiManager/FMG_VM64-v7.2.5-build1574-FORTINET.out <ip-sftp-server>:22 <user-sftp> <Password-SFTP>
+    Start getting file from SFTP Server...
+    Transferred 265.938M of 265.938M in 0:00:03s (67.511M/s)

+    Upgrade FMG_VM64 image from v7.2.6-b1632-240809(GA) to v7.2.6-b1632-240809

+    This operation will replace the current firmware version and reboot the system!
+    Do you want to continue? (y/n)y

+    fmg01 # Connection to <ip-fmg> closed by remote host.
+    Connection to <ip-fmg> closed.

 ## reset
     fmg01 # execute reset all-except-ip
     This operation will reset all settings to factory defaults, but will keep all interface IP and route configuration.